 Design your sheath based on your research.
 First, make rough sketches of the sheath you wish to make.
 Next, measure your knife and draw a full-size sheath on paper.
 You will need to design a long piece, a short piece.
 Another option is to include welts or side pieces.
-A welt is a V-shaped side piece which gives the sheath a three-dimensional look to it.
+A welt is a V-shaped side piece that gives the sheath a three-dimensional look to it.
 Another option to consider is a belt loop or a loop.

 Make a prototype out of paper to make sure your design is good and that the knife fits.
-Do this by transferring your design on to a separate sheet of paper.
+Do this by transferring your design onto a separate sheet of paper.
 You can do this by tracing it or by cutting out paper templates as you would on leather.
 You can also make a quick test using scrap leather and glue.

 Put the leather, making sure it is in good condition, on a work board and transfer your drawings onto the leather using a pencil.
 The best way to do this is to draw around paper templates for each piece.
 Cut the shapes in the leather as cleanly as you can.
-Do not worry about getting the cut perfect first time because you can neaten it up with a smaller knife later.
+Do not worry about getting the cut perfect the first time because you can neaten it up with a smaller knife later.
 Of course, if you cut inside the line then you will have to start again.
 Too big is manageable but too small is a disaster, so be careful.

 Tooling your sheath is optional but a lot of people enjoy this part of the process.
 Soak your leather in hot water for 15 minutes to make it supple then pad it dry.
 Transfer any designs or patterns lightly with a pencil then use a tool to work the leather.
-Once finished you can paint, dye or leave the pattern as you desire.
+Once finished you can paint, dye, or leave the pattern as you desire.

 Now you can assemble your sheath.
 Now you must decide if you want to use traditional or modern glues.
 Spread the glue on both sides of the leather along the edges, wait fifteen minutes for contact cement (great for leather) and then press the leather together.
 Contact cement will set on contact so make sure you get it right.

 An alternative or addition to glue is stitching.
-Use an overstitcher or hole-punch to make evenly spaced holes around the edge of your long piece and short piece.
+Use an overstitch or hole-punch to make evenly spaced holes around the edge of your long piece and short piece.
 Stitch the two pieces together or to the welt if you are using one.
 Cut off any excess cord.